Important Global Message

 - Originates orders to police and fire dispatchers which will result in the dispatch of police and/or fire personnel to the desired location.

-- Telephones automobile wrecking companies to request removal service at the scene of traffic accidents.
+- Telephones automobile wrecker companies to request removal service at the scene of traffic accidents.

 - Performs related work as required.